exploring drawing 2

 • Or naive folk art?

-There are so many art styles to explore it might feel a bit overwhelming, and it’s likely that you will be drawn to many {no pun intended!}.
+There are so many art styles to explore it might feel a bit overwhelming, and it’s likely that you will be ‘drawn’ to many {this keeps happening, lol}.

 I have a massive tome called The Art Book {aff link} which I recommend for a good rifle through art of all kinds.